-- data sent in form of analogue signals

-- each transmission is assigned to a portion of the bandwidth ...

-- ... thus multiple transmissions are possible at the same time

-- communication is uni-directional

-- to send and receive needs two pathways ...

-- ... either by assigning a frequency for sending and a different frequency for receiving

-- ... or by using different communication paths

-- multiplexing is possible using this method
+- data sent in form of analogue signals - each transmission is assigned to a portion of the bandwidth ... - ... thus multiple transmissions are possible at the same time - communication is uni-directional - to send and receive needs two pathways ... - ... either by assigning a frequency for sending and a different frequency for receiving - ... or by using different communication paths - multiplexing is possible using this method ring topology or if diagram described

-- (iii) Any two from:
+(iii) Any two from: